BaisycCoin/bsycInstall/LINUX.md

 masternodeprivkey=<masternode private key>
 ```

-* Get the latest node seeds from [here](https://github.com/ipsum-network/seeds/blob/master/README.md)
+* Get the latest node seeds from [here](https://github.com/bsycum-network/seeds/blob/master/README.md)
 * Copy and paste the addnode lines into the bottom of this file
 * Save and Exit

-## Start the IPSUM Linux Daemon
+## Start the BSYCUM Linux Daemon

 * From the terminal session, run the following commands
 ```
-./ips-3.1.0/bin/ipsd
+./bsyc-3.1.0/bin/bsycd
 ```

-## Wait for the IPSUM Linux Daemon to sync
+## Wait for the BSYCUM Linux Daemon to sync

 * From the terminal session, run the following commands
 ```
-./ips-3.1.0/bin/ips-cli getinfo
+./bsyc-3.1.0/bin/bsyc-cli getinfo
 ```
-* Compare the "Block Height" value with the latest from the [IPSUM block explorer](https://explorer.ipsum.network/).
+* Compare the "Block Height" value with the latest from the [BSYCUM block explorer](https://explorer.bsycum.network/).
 When those are the same, your daemon is synchronized

 ### Start your Linux VPS Masternode from Windows (For Windows Wallet Users)